-Allie joined the All Fur One Pet & Rescue board in November 2018 and was a critical teammate during the establishing phase.
+Allie joined the All Fur One Pet & Rescue board in November 2018 and was a critical teammate during the establishing phase and became President in October 2021.
 Her love of animals started at a very young age and she has always had cats, dogs and other critters in her home.
 She grew up in Ocean County after moving to here as a child from Italy and raised her children here.

 Allie received her Bachelor’s degree in Psychology from Rider University and her Master’s Degree in Applied Psychology from Stevens Institute of Technology.
 She has volunteered for various non-profits over the years and was a Girl Scout leader for over 10 years.
-Once her children were grown and she had more time available she started volunteering at a local animal rescue, where over the last two years was a foster for over 120 cats and dogs.
+She began volunteering for an animal rescue in 2016 and has fostered hundreds of cats and dogs over the years.

 Cori is proud to be a lifelong resident of the Garden State, a graduate of Matawan Regional High School and Stockton University and she holds a B.A. in Business Administration with a concentration in Accounting.
 Her professional career includes working as a Fiscal Analyst for the State of New Jersey, Operations Supervisor for the Eatontown Motor Vehicle Agency, and Senior Accountant for Avis/Budget Car Rental.
 As of January 1, 2019 she became the owner of the Avis/Budget operation located in Toms River, NJ.